lemire/streamvbyte/README.md

 * There is a [Go version](https://github.com/nelz9999/stream-vbyte-go) by Nelz.
 * There is an accelerated [Go version](https://github.com/theMPatel/streamvbyte-simdgo) by Milan Patel.
 * There is a [Zig version](https://github.com/fulcrum-so/streamvbyte-zig) by Nick Gates.
+* There is a [Python version](https://github.com/iiSeymour/pystreamvbyte) by Chris Seymour.
+* There is a [Rust version(https://github.com/mccullocht/streamvbyte64) by Trevor McCulloch.

 Format Specification
 ---------------------